Whether water gas or natural gas, the desire to keep people safe has always driven the history of gas odorization.

-In Europe, during the early 1800s and the initial stages of the gas industry, town gas was manufactured for lighting and heating.
-This gas was produced from the carbonization of coal and contained mostly hydrogen and carbon monoxide and was poisonous.
-The gas also contained sulfur compounds and innately had a gassy odor so that if there ever was a leak, it was perceived through the sense of smell.
+In Europe, during the early 1800s and the gas industry’s initial stages, town gas was manufactured for lighting and heating.
+This gas was produced from coal’s carbonization, containing mostly hydrogen and carbon monoxide, and was poisonous.
+The gas also contained sulfur compounds and innately had a gassy odor, so if there was a leak, it smelled.

 First Odorized Gas

-The first odorization (i.e., adding an odorant to gas so that it is detectable by smell), occurred in Germany during the 1880s.
-In that situation, Von Quaglio added ethyl mercaptan to water gas to intentionally reproduce the gassy odor associated with town gas to make it detectable.
+The first odorization (i.e., adding an odorant to gas so that it is detectable by smell) occurred in Germany during the 1880s.
+Von Quaglio added ethyl mercaptan to water gas in that situation to reproduce the gassy odor associated with town gas and make it detectable.

-Tragically, however, the New London Texas disaster was the impetus to widespread odorization.
+Tragically, however, the New London, Texas disaster was the impetus for widespread odorization.

 New London School Explosion